RunestoneInteractive/RunestoneServer/docker/README.rst

 **********************************

-If you want to test the script, the easiest thing to do is add a command to the docker-compose to disable it, and then run commands interactively by shelling into the container.
+If you want to test the script, the easiest thing to do is add a command to the ``docker compose`` to disable it, and then run commands interactively by shelling into the container.

 Bring up the containers and then shell inside.
-Once inside, you can then issue commands to test the entry point script - since the other containers were started with docker-compose everything in them is ready to go.
+Once inside, you can then issue commands to test the entry point script - since the other containers were started with ``docker compose`` everything in them is ready to go.

 File Permissions
 **********************************